nurfalie/mcnoodle/README.md

 McEliece asymmetric encryption.
 Nonsensical nonsense.

-The implementation is based on the included documents (papers.d).
+The implementation is based on the included documents and software (papers.d).
 Divisions by zero may occur.
 If this is a concern, please see mcnoodle_private_key::mcnoodle_private_key() and adjust the generator-discovery algorithm.